IBM/cics-bundle-gradle/README.md

 A collection of Gradle plugins and utilities that can be used to build CICS bundles, ready to be installed into CICS TS.

 This project contains:
-  The CICS bundle Gradle plugin (`com.ibm.cics.bundle`), a Gradle plugin that builds CICS bundles, includes selected Java-based dependencies and deploys them to CICS.
+  The CICS bundle Gradle plugin (`com.ibm.cics.bundle`), a Gradle plugin that can build CICS bundles, include selected Java-based dependencies, and deploy them to CICS.

 ## Supported bundlepart types
 The CICS bundle Gradle plugin supports building CICS bundles that contain the following bundleparts: